 Plan Description - Employees of the Authority that are also members of the LGDTF may voluntarily contribute to the PERAPlus 401(k) plan, an IRC Section 401(k) defined contribution plan administered by PERA.
 Title 24, Article 51, Part 14 of the C.R.S., as amended, assigns the authority to establish the Plan provisions to the PERA Board of Trustees.
-PERA issues a publicly available comprehensive annual financial report for the Program.
+PERA issues a publicly available ACFR for the Program.
 That report can be obtained at www.copera.org/investments/pera-financial-reports.

 Funding Policy - The PERAPlus 401(k) plan is funded by voluntary member contributions up to the maximum limits set by the Internal Revenue Service (IRS), as established under Title 24, Article 51, Section 1402 of the C.R.S., as amended.
 In addition, the Authority has agreed to match employee contributions up to 5% of covered salary as determined by the IRS.
 Employees are immediately vested in their own contributions, employer contributions and investment earnings.
-For the years ended December 31, 2020 and 2019, program members contributed \$1.3 million and \$1.2 million, respectively, and the Authority recognized expense of \$727 thousand and \$662 thousand, respectively, related to the PERAPlus 401(k) plan.
+For the years ended December 31, 2021 and 2020, program members contributed \$1.4 million and \$1.3 million, respectively, and the Authority recognized expense of \$765 thousand and \$727 thousand, respectively, related to the PERAPlus 401(k) plan.